 Further Classes in a Sub-Fund may be created, upon prior notification and clearance by the Central Bank, details of which will be set out in the relevant Supplement to this Prospectus.
 A separate portfolio of assets is not maintained for each Class of Shares of a Sub-Fund.
 Costs or expenses which are attributable to a particular Class will be allocated by the Administrator to that Class.
-The Sub-Fund as a whole is liable for obligations incurred in connection with transactions undertaken in respect of different Classes of that Sub-Fund, accordingly, if for whatever reason expenses attributable to a particular Class, such costs or expenses will be borne by other Classes of the Sub-Fund.
+The Sub-Fund as a whole is liable for obligations incurred in connection with transactions undertaken in respect of different Classes of that Sub-Fund, accordingly, if for whatever reason expenses attributable to a particular Class are not capable of being discharged out of the assets of that Class, such costs or expenses will be borne by other Classes of the Sub-Fund.